Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

 \section{Pointwise Kan extension in terms of pointwise weak Kan extension}

-In \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} below we prove that the notions of pointwise weak left Kan extension and pointwise left Kan extension (\defref{pointwise left Kan extension}) coincide in augmented virtual double categories $\K$ that have restrictions on the right (\augdefref{4.10}) as well as `left nullary"/cocartesian paths of $(0,1)$"/ary cells'; the latter in the sense of the definition below, which is a strengthening of \augdefref{7.10}.
+In \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} below we prove that the notions of pointwise weak left Kan extension and pointwise left Kan extension (\defref{pointwise left Kan extension}) coincide in augmented virtual double categories $\K$ that have restrictions on the right (\defref{augmented virtual equipment}) as well as `left nullary"/cocartesian paths of $(0,1)$"/ary cells'; the latter in the sense of the definition below, which is a strengthening of \augdefref{7.10}.
 Together with \remref{pointwise left Kan extension in the presence of horizontal units and restrictions on the right} and \exref{left Kan extensions when all composites exist} this result recovers Theorem~5.11 of \cite{Koudenburg14a}.
-Using \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} \propref{pointwise left Kan extensions along companions} shows that, if moreover $\K$ has `cocartesian tabulations' (\defref{tabulation} below), then pointwise left Kan extension along a companion $j_*$ in $\K$ coincides with pointwise left Kan extension along $j$ in the vertical $2$"/category $V(\K)$ (\augexref{1.5}); the latter in the classical sense of \cite{Street74b}. \begin{definition} Let $\hmap{\ul J = (J_1, \dotsc, J_n)}{A_0}{A_n}$ be a path of horizontal morphisms.
-A \emph{left (respectively right or weakly) (nullary"/)cocartesian path of $(0,1)$"/ary cells} for $\ul J$ consists of an object $X$ together with a left (respectively right or weakly) (nullary"/)cocartesian path (\defref{cocartesian path}; \augdefref{7.1}) $\ul\phi = (\phi_1, \dotsc, \phi_n)$ of $(0,1)$"/ary cells $\phi_i$ as on the left below.
-An augmented virtual double category $\K$ is said to \emph{have left (respectively right or weakly) (nullary"/)cocartesian paths of $(0,1)$"/ary cells} if every path $\ul J \in \K$ admits a left (respectively right or weakly) (nullary"/)cocartesian path $\ul\phi$ of $(0,1)$"/ary cells.
+In most of our examples left nullary"/cocartesian paths of $(0, 1)$"/ary cells can be obtained by ``concatenating'' cocartesian universal cells that define `tabulations', in the sense of \defref{tabulation} below; this is explained in \cororef{cocartesian tabulations imply cocartesian paths of (0,1)-ary cells}. \propref{pointwise left Kan extensions along companions} shows that if $\K$ has such `cocartesian tabulations' then pointwise left Kan extension along a companion $j_*$ in $\K$ coincides with pointwise left Kan extension along $j$ in the vertical $2$"/category $V(\K)$ (\augexref{1.5}); the latter in the classical sense of \cite{Street74b}.